concordion/concordion-markdown-extension/README.md

 > ![Markdown Example Output](img/IntroOutput.png)

 ## Installation
-The extension will be available from [Maven Central](http://search.maven.org/#artifactdetails%7Corg.concordion%7Cconcordion-markdown-extension%7C1.1.2%7Cjar).
+The extension is available from [Maven Central](http://search.maven.org/#artifactdetails%7Corg.concordion%7Cconcordion-markdown-extension%7C1.1.2%7Cjar).

 It is easiest to install if you are using a dependency management system such as [Gradle](http://gradle.org/) or [Maven](https://maven.apache.org/).